aruba/central-python-workflows/rest-api-python-scripts/central_modules/README.md

 ```

 ### Inventory File
 Fill Aruba Central information in inventory JSON file as shown in `input_credentials.json` file.

 - 'lib_path': Path to *central_lib* folder

 - 'central_info': As provided in earlier sections, obtain these required variables and update the file.

 - 'token_store': Only type 'local' token storage and accessing of stored token for re-use is implemented. 'path' is the local file system path where a JSON file will be created to store access token and refresh token information.

+- 'ssl_verify': Defaults to *true* to verify SSL certs.
+To disable set SSL cert validation set to *false*

+Inventory File in *JSON* format

 ```json
 {